 Founder of the high intensity interval workout and loved by celebrities such as Harry Styles, Barry's Bootcamp is also offering free workout classes with its top trainers from around the world.
 Barry's is rolling out free workouts on its Instagram page, twice daily.
 The workouts are 'bodyweight only', which means you'll need no equipment.
 In an Instagram post, the bootcamp brand said 'it’s important for us to support one another, remain united however we can, and remember that now, more than ever, we are stronger as one.'

 Peloton, an at-home workout company whose live spin classes have found increasing popularity in recent months, has also extended the offer of free training.
-The trial doesn't require a Peloton-branded bike, and instead gives a free 90-day subscription to its app, The trial, which doesn't require people to own a Peloton-branded treadmill or bike, lets people try yoga, meditation, and strength training, in addition to cycling classes.
+The trial doesn't require a Peloton-branded bike, and instead gives a free 90-day subscription to its app, The trial, which doesn't require people to own a Peloton-branded machine, lets people try yoga and strength training, in addition to cycling.

 Homeschooling might have had them fooled, but there'll be no skipping gym for kids, either.
 UK-based personal trainer 'The Body Coach' Joe Wicks (the man behind Adele's recent transformation) will be offering at-home workouts aimed at young children, which you can find on his YouTube channel Monday through Friday.